Need a Car Accident Lawyer in Atlanta, Georgia?

 There are a few defining factors between a civil case and a criminal claim.
 A criminal case is often filed by the state government and led by a prosecuting attorney.

-When it comes to car accidents, an example of a criminal case would be a DUI.
+When it comes to automobile wrecks, an example of a criminal case would be a DUI.
 It is illegal to drive under the influence of drugs or alcohol.
 Therefore, lawyers treat a drunk driving accident as a criminal case.

 A civil claim goes through a law firm or independent party.
-They ensure the other party is accountable for any injuries or damages.
+They ensure the liable parties are accountable for any injuries or damages.
 For a civil case to stick, you need to provide evidence (photos, police report, statements, etc.) of the crash that proves you are not to blame.

 What Are the Tort Laws?